ppmim/PAPI/docs/intro.rst

 count-rate correction, artifact masking, robust alignment and registration for large mosaics, weight map generation, and drizzling onto a final image mosaic.

-The purpose of this document is to describe a typical PANIC data reduction procedure using the PAPI pipeline.
+This manual is a complete description of the data reduction recipes implemented by the PAPI pipeline, showing the status of the current pipeline version and describing data reduction process of the PANIC data using PAPI.

-This manual is a complete description of the data reduction recipes implemented by the PAPI pipeline, showing the status of the current PAPI pipeline version.
+Although PAPI was developed for the PANIC camera, it also works with data from Omega2000_ NIR camera at the 3.5m CAHA telescope and HAWK-I_ camera at the VLT.

 In addition to this html version of the manual, there is also a pdf_ version to download.